akashchavan15/CarND-Vehicle-Detection/README.md

 In this project, our goal is to write a software pipeline to detect vehicles in a video provided by Udacity.

 ## Pipeline
+* Train a SVM classfier by extracting spatial features, color features and Histogram of gradients from the labeled training data set.